minweny/1p3a_auto_sign/README.md

 ```
 python3 1p3a.py
 ```
-Test If you have received the email about your forum points.
+Test If you can receive the email about your forum points.
 <br>![email](email.png)<br>
 8. Add "python3 1p3a.py" to your crontab.
 Make it run once a day or more.
 <br>Open bash terminal